Amplitude recursions with an extra marked point

 where $\tilde{s}_{13}$ is the Mandelstam variable associated to the loop momentum.
 Since the integral requires two vertex insertion points, the appropriate genus-one Selberg integral with an extra insertion point $z_2$ is of length $L=3$ and the insertion points are ordered as

-on the boundary of the cylinder.
+on the boundary of the annulus.
 Indeed, in the limit $z_2\to 1$, the punctures $z_2$ and $z_1$ merge, leaving the two punctures relevant for the one-loop string corrections.
 Thus, we consider the iterated integrals

-In this section, we point out and explain the different steps of the calculation of the $\ap$-expansion of the two-point one-loop string correction from the four-point tree-level integral and write down the explicit results of each step necessary to obtain the expansion up to order $o^{1\text{-loop}}_{\text{max}}=2$ in $\ap$.
-Additional details of the calculation are collected in \appref{app:2point}.

 According to \eqn{eqn:w1}, the two-point one-loop correction can be found in the weight $w_1=0$ entry $\bC_{1,w_1}^\El$, while the tree-level correction resides at weight $w_0=1$ (cf.~\eqn{eqn:w0}).
-The $\ap$-expansion of the four-point tree-level correction turns out to start at order $o_{\text{min}}^{\text{tree}}=-1$, (cf.~\eqn{eqn:2pointC0}).
-Therefore, consulting \eqn{eqn:wmax}, it is sufficient to consider the truncated Selberg vector at maximal weight $\wmax=2$ to calculate the one-loop string corrections up to second order in $\ap$, i.e.~we only need to consider the vector
+The $\ap$-expansion of the four-point tree-level correction turns out to start at order $o_\mmin^\tree=-1$, (cf.~\eqn{eqn:2pointC0}).
+Therefore, consulting \eqns{eqn:lmax}{eqn:wmax}, it is sufficient to consider the truncated Selberg vector at maximal weight $\wmax=2$ to calculate the one-loop string corrections up to second order in $\ap$, i.e.~we only need to consider the vector

 where we use the reduced set of integrals $\mathcal{B}^\El_2$ obtained from the relations

 to exclude the integrals $\SIE{0}{2}(0,z_2)$ and $\SIE{1}{2}(0,z_2)$ from our analysis.